4d/docs/website/translated_docs/es/Debugging/debugger.md

 Este tema lista las tablas y los campos en la base 4D.
 For each Table item, the Value column displays the size of the current selection for the current process as well as the number of **locked records**.

 For each Field item, the Value column displays the value of the field for the current record (except picture and BLOB).
-You can modify the field values but not the the tables' information.
+Puede modificar los valores de los campos pero no la información de las tablas.

 #### Conjuntos